1966 San Diego Chargers season: Week 1: vs. Buffalo Bills

 In a rematch of the 1964 and 1965 AFL title games, Buffalo drove into Charger territory on their first two drives, but were foiled by a deflected field goal attempt and a Graham interception.
 After the second of these, San Diego converted three 3rd downs, including a 3rd and 5, 7-yard touchdown catch by Alworth.
 A succession of punts followed before Buffalo missed another field goal shortly before halftime, leaving the Chargers 7–0 ahead.

-San Diego opened the 3rd quarter with a nine-minute drive that featured a 4th and inches conversion by Gene Foster and culminated in Van Raaphorst's first field goal.
-Miller Farr intercepted Jack Kemp three plays later, leading to another Van Raaphorst kick to open the final quarter.
-Buffalo drove into Charger territory before Kemp was intercepted again, with Bud Whitehead returning the ball 61 yards to the Bills' 31 yard line.
+San Diego opened the 3rd quarter with a nine-minute drive that featured a 4th and inches conversion by Foster and culminated in Van Raaphorst's first field goal.
+Miller Farr intercepted Jack Kemp three plays later, leading to another Van Raaphorst success to open the final quarter.
+Buffalo drove into Chargers territory before Kemp was intercepted again, with Bud Whitehead returning the ball 61 yards to the Bills' 31-yard line.
 That led to Hadl's second touchdown pass, again on 3rd down, and Duncan wove through would-be tackler on an 81-yard punt return touchdown shortly afterwards.
 The Chargers were close to a shutout, but Buffalo converted a late 4th and 8 before scoring their only points on the following play.

-The Charger defense allowed Kemp, a former Charger, only 4 completions on 20 attempts for 74 yards and with 3 interceptions, a 2.9 passer rating compared to 140.7 from Hadl.
+The Charger defense allowed Kemp, a former Charger, only 4 completions on 20 attempts for 74 yards and with 3 interceptions, and a 2.9 passer rating compared to 140.7 from Hadl.

 Week 2: vs. Boston Patriots

 A 37-yard catch by Alworth set up Van Raaphorst's short field goal late in the opening quarter.
 He had a chance to double the lead in the 2nd quarter, but missed wide right from 40 yards out.
 After an exchange of punts, Graham intercepted an underthrown Babe Parilli pass and returned it 32 yards for a touchdown with 2:20 left in the half.
 That left enough time for the Chargers to score again, as their defense forced a three-and-out before three Hadl completions covered 56 yards, with Alworth catching the last of these to make it 17–0 at halftime.

-Boston, who had failed to cross the halfway until the final play of the half, began making chances after the break.
+Boston, who had failed to cross the halfway line until the final play of the half, began making chances after the break.
 Gino Cappelletti missed a 45-yard field goal attempt, then four consecutive drive penetrated the Chargers 30; Chuck Allen, Farr and Whitehead stopped the first three with interceptions, while the fourth ended with an incompletion on 4th and 1.
-Five plays later, Jim Allison went around right end and broke several tackles en route to the 61-yard touchdown that finished the scoring.
+Five plays later, Allison went around right end and broke several tackles en route to the 61-yard touchdown that finished the scoring.

 The Charger defense allowed 252 yards while forcing four turnovers.
 They achieved the franchise's first shutout since Week 12, 1963.